Developing Libraries for Floe

 name = "Metal Fence Strike",

-folders = "Fences/Steel",
+folder = "Fences/Steel",

 description = "Tonal pluck metallic pluck made from striking a steel fence.",